DallanQ/wyrmspan_1/Manual.md

 DISCARD/PAY Remove the cards, coins, eggs, or resources from your player area, hand, or nests, placing them in the public supply.
 Cards are always discarded face up.

+## GAMEPLAY (Page 4)
-GAMEPLAY Wyrmspan takes place over 4 rounds.
+Wyrmspan takes place over 4 rounds.
 Each round, players take several turns in clockwise order, beginning with the player who has the start player marker.

 Players continue taking turns until they decide to pass; this typically occurs when a player has used all of their coins or they do not have any dragons in their hand that they wish to (or can afford to) play.
 Once a player has passed, they may not take any additional turns during that round, but they may still gain benefits during other players' turns.